 Decisions made by the board of elders shall be based on carefully assembled facts, Scriptural insight and the solicited input of body members as needed.
 Input from the church membership shall be solicited by such means as the Sunday bulletin, newsletters, information cards, pulpit announcements, group or congregational meetings or advisory ballots.
-The board of elders must seek through the application of Biblical principles, the mind of Christ, and come to a consensus before deciding matters of church business.
+The board of elders must seek through the application of Biblical principles, the mind of Christ, before deciding matters of church business.